slo1958/sl-xj-WoodCutting/README.md

 	- because the model ran out of source items or
 	- because a required item is longer than the source items

-The results can be saved as a .csv file, stored on the desktop.
+The results can be saved as

+- a .csv file, stored on the desktop, which can be used for any post-processing
+- a .pdf file, stored on the desktop with similar information, which can easily shared with others
+- a .pdf file, stored on the desktop, with the cutting plan as drawings

 #### Model run
 Note the measure margin is set to 3cm